Annapolis Town Dock

 Annapolis Town Dock has partnered with Snag-A-Slip, the leading online boat slip reservation provider.
 View slip availability and book your boat slip online today.

 30' Minimum - $120/night

-Memorial Day, Independence Day, Labor Day and some special events have a 2 night minimum requirement.
+Holidays such as Memorial Day, Independence Day, and some special events are subject to a 2 night minimum requirement.